Tuscany, Corsica and Sardinia

 Overnight in Livorno.

-In early morning we board the ferry to cross the Mediterranean Sea for a 4 hour ride to Bastia on the NE coast of Corsica.
+In early morning we board the ferry to cross the Mediterranean Sea for a 4 hour cross to Bastia on the NE coast of Corsica.

 Overnight in Santa Teresa di Gallura.